 Policy, Program, or Action Implementation Mechanism Implementation Action Step CH-2.9 Green Buffers Along Highway Edges.
 Add green buffers along highway edges and along sensitive gathering places, such as schools, to filter air pollutants.
 Streetscape Projects See Policy, Program or Action.
-STRA TEGY: MAINTAIN UP-TO-DATE SEA LEVEL RISE M IAPS TO INFORM 1 FUTURE DEVELOPMENT.
+STRA TEGY: MAINTAIN UP-TO-DATE SEA LEVEL RISE M IAPS TO INFORM A FUTURE DEVELOPMENT.
 CH-2.10 Sea Level Rise Mapping.
 Make available to potential developers up-to-date mapping of predicted sea level rise (SLR) inundation areas in the Downtown Plan Area based on best available science, a continued high-emissions scenario, and appropriate risk tolerance level.
 Watershed Modeling See Policy, Program or Action.
 CH-2.11 Sea Level Rise Vulnerability Assessment.
 Require applicants proposing to develop in a future inundation area (as depicted on Figure CH-4) to conduct a SLR vulnerability assessment for the project, prepare project designs accordingly, and submit the assessment and conceptual design to the City for review and approval.
 Planning Code Amendments, Standard Conditions of Approval Require applicants in a future inundation area to assess Sea Level Rise vulnerabilities; include shoreline protection measures and adaptation strategies as part of future development projects.
-TEGY: SUPPORT THE IMPLEMENTATION OF THE FIFIED KEY ACTIONS NEEDED TO PREPARE FOR CH-2.12 STRAY Equitable Climate Action Plan & Sea Level Rise Roadmap.
-Support the implementation of the Equitable Climate Action Plan (ECAP), including the creation of a Climate Vulnerability Assessment and Comprehensive Adaptation Plan for the downtown area, building on the Sea Level Rise Roadmap and 2021 update of the Local Hazard Mitigation Plan, to identify key actions needed to mitigate and prepare for climate change, particularly for New Studies / Plans Conduct a Climate Vulnerability Assessment; Develop a Comprehensive Adaptation Plan.
+TEGY: SUPPORT THE IMPLEMENTATION OF THE CH-2.12 Equitable Climate Action Plan & Sea Level Rise Roadmap.
+Support the implementation of the Equitable Climate Action Plan (ECAP), including the creation of a Climate Vulnerability Assessment and Comprehensive Adaptation Plan for the downtown area, building on the Sea Level Rise Roadmap and 2021 update of the Local Hazard Mitigation Plan, to identify key actions needed to mitigate and prepare for climate change, particularly for vulnerable neighborhoods.
+New Studies / Plans Conduct a Climate Vulnerability Assessment; Develop a Comprehensive Adaptation Plan.
+VULN TEGY: WORK WITH LOCAL AND REGIONAL AGEN ERABLE INFRASTRUCTURE AND IDENTIFY LONG